hhslepicka/hhslepicka/README.md

 ### Welcome! 👋

 Hello!
 I'm Hugo.
-Currently working as a software and controls engineer at SLAC National Accelerator Laboratory.
+Most recently I worked as a software and controls engineer at SLAC National Accelerator Laboratory.

 ## Projects
 Most of the time you can find me working on the following projects: